-The LED1 (green) illuminates to indicate that the microprocessor on the printed circuit board is operating normally.
+• The LED1 (green) illuminates to indicate that the microprocessor on the printed circuit board is operating normally.

-If the LED is switched off is flashing irregularly.
-Check the power supply, and turn it off and then back on again.
+If the LED1 is switched off or blinking irregularly, check the power supply, and turn it off and then back on again.

 13 Technical Data